The Koolskools supply chain and Fairtrade Cotton

 The Pratima Organic Grower Group is one of the Fairtrade Cotton Grower Co-Operatives from which Koolskools purchase their Fairtrade cotton.
 Pratima Agro and Paper Ltd operates a ginning unit and works with 4,000 farmers from more than a hundred villages in the contract production of organic cotton.
 Pratima is located in the Balangir district of Odisha in Eastern India, and is a beacon of hope in a predominantly agrarian region, with more than 70 percent of the population dependent on agriculture for their livelihood.
 Balangir is known for its extreme poverty, with more than 62 percent of households identified as living below the poverty line.
 Please see the separate website section “Why Does Fairtrade Cotton Matter?”.

-Koolskools started working with the Mauritius factories – spinners, knitters, dyers, embroiderers and manufacturers – in 2010 and the business relationship has gone from strength to strength since then, with many tens of thousands of garments made with Fairtrade cotton having been imported by Koolskools to the UK from Mauritius since then.
+Koolskools started working with the Mauritius factories – spinners, knitters, dyers, embroiderers and manufacturers – in 2010 and the business relationship has gone from strength to strength since then, with many tens of thousands of garments made with Fairtrade cotton having been imported by Koolskools to the UK from Mauritius in the first years of our project.
+Sadly, in more recent years, the manufacturing challenges in Mauritius have forced us to move to India as a main manufacturing base.

 We are also working with ethical factories licensed to handle Fairtrade cotton in India, where we are cultivating traditional Koolskools sustainable business partnerships with factory management and workers.